-EAP provides you with free help from experienced counsellors, psychologists and social workers.
+- support services (including counselling or other professional or legal services) that are available to whistleblowers.
+If you are an employee, you may like to use the Employee Assistance Program ("EAP").
+The EAP provides you with free help from experienced counsellors, psychologists and social workers.
 Lochard Energy's EAP provider is Converge International and can be contacted by calling 1300 687 327.
-Further information is available on the intranet;

-- strategies to help a whistleblower minimise and manage stress, time or performance impacts, or other challenges resulting from the disclosure or its investigation; - actions for protecting a whistleblower from risk of detriment-for example, we may allow the whistleblower to perform their duties from another location, reassign the whistleblower to another role at the same level, make other modifications to the whistleblower's workplace or the way they perform their work duties, or reassign or relocate other staff involved in the disclosable matter; - processes for ensuring that management are aware of their responsibilities to maintain the confidentiality of a disclosure, address the risks of isolation or harassment, manage conflicts, and ensure fairness when managing the performance of, or taking other management action relating to, a whistleblower; - procedures on how a whistleblower can lodge a complaint if they have suffered detriment, and the actions we may take in response to such complaints; and - interventions for protecting a whistleblower if detriment has already occurred- for example, we may investigate and address the detrimental conduct, such as by taking disciplinary action, or we may allow the whistleblower to take extended leave, develop a career development plan for the whistleblower that includes new training and career opportunities, or offer compensation or other remedies.
+Further information is available on the intranet; - strategies to help a whistleblower minimise and manage stress, time or performance impacts, or other challenges resulting from the disclosure or its investigation; - actions for protecting a whistleblower from risk of detriment-for example, we may allow the whistleblower to perform their duties from another location, reassign the whistleblower to another role at the same level, make other modifications to the whistleblower's workplace or the way they perform their work duties, or reassign or relocate other staff involved in the disclosable matter; - processes for ensuring that management are aware of their responsibilities to maintain the confidentiality of a disclosure, address the risks of isolation or harassment, manage conflicts, and ensure fairness when managing the performance of, or taking other management action relating to, a whistleblower; - procedures on how a whistleblower can lodge a complaint if they have suffered detriment, and the actions we may take in response to such complaints; and - interventions for protecting a whistleblower if detriment has already occurred- for example, we may investigate and address the detrimental conduct, such as by taking disciplinary action, or we may allow the whistleblower to take extended leave, develop a career development plan for the whistleblower that includes new training and career opportunities, or offer compensation or other remedies.

 Lochard Energy will thoroughly investigate reports of detrimental acts.
 If proven, those who have victimised another will be subject to management action including disciplinary action up to dismissal.
-It is also an offence/contravention under the Corporations Act which carries serious penalties for individuals and companies.
+It is also an offence/contravention under the Corporations Act and the Taxation Administration Act which carries serious penalties for individuals and companies.